Unboxed-Software/solana-course/content/deserialize-custom-data.md

 Deserializing requires knowledge of the account layout ahead of time.
 When creating your own programs, you will define how this is done as part of that process.
 Many programs also have documentation on how to deserialize the account data.
 Otherwise, if the program code is available you can look at the source and determine the structure that way.

-To properly deserialize data from an on-chain program, you will have to create a schema client side that mirrors how the data is stored in the account.
+To properly deserialize data from an on-chain program, you will have to create a client-side schema mirroring how the data is stored in the account.
 For example, the following might be the schema for an account storing metadata about a player in an on-chain game.

 ```tsx
 import * as borsh from "@project-serum/borsh";